Answers to Your Questions about Mental Healthcare

 General Mental Health Basics

-I offer both as my schedule allows.
-In general, I have more availability for medication appointments.
-If you are interested in both and my therapy slots are full, I will help you connect with another therapist while I manage your medication.
+We offer both as my schedule allows.
+In general, we have more availability for medication appointments.
+If you are interested in both and our therapy slots are full, we will help you connect with another therapist while we manage your medication.

 This will be determined during your intake appointment.
 Brief appointments are ideal for time-limited specific concerns or for clients who are stable and transitioning out of recurring therapy or have already been in recurring therapy in the past.
 It is also helpful for clients who have challenging schedules or financial concerns that do not accommodate recurring therapy.

-No!
-I see young adults and young-at-heart adults from diverse backgrounds.
-I have additional training and experience working with the college health and perinatal mental health populations but you do not have to identify with those groups to receive care.
+No! we see young adults and young-at-heart adults from diverse backgrounds.
+We have additional training and experience working with the college health and perinatal mental health populations but you do not have to identify with those groups to receive care.

-No. My services are offered predominantly through telehealth and I do not prescribe any controlled substances.
+No. Our services are offered predominantly through telehealth and I do not prescribe any controlled substances.

 Yes.
 Clients who live locally, may request an in-person appointment.

 Yes.
-I know how challenging juggling all these responsibilities can be and we will make a plan that will help you succeed all aspects of your life-including academic life.
+We know how challenging juggling all these responsibilities can be and we will make a plan that will help you succeed all aspects of your life-including academic life.

 Maternal Mental Health Basics

-For patients receiving medication management, I send a treatment summary letter after every medication adjustment.
-Additionally, your obstetrician is welcome and encouraged to consult with me as needed.
+For patients receiving medication management, we send a treatment summary letter after every medication adjustment.
+Additionally, your obstetrician is welcome and encouraged to consult with us as needed.

-No. My services are offered predominantly through telehealth and I do not prescribe any controlled substances.
+No. Our services are offered predominantly through telehealth and we do not prescribe any controlled substances.

 Yes.
 Clients who live locally, may request an in-person appointment.

-Yes.
-I know how challenging juggling all these responsibilities can be and we will make a plan that will help you succeed all aspects of your life-including academic life.
+Yes. we know how challenging juggling all these responsibilities can be and we will make a plan that will help you succeed all aspects of your life-including academic life.

 College Mental Health Basics

-No, I see young adults who are entering the workforce without additional schooling, in community college, and who have already graduated.
-Each transition has its own challenges and I enjoy working with adults in any of these phases.
-College students often have a more difficult time accessing care so I provide additional information on my site for this group.
+No, we see young adults who are entering the workforce without additional schooling, in community college, and who have already graduated.
+Each transition has its own challenges and we enjoy working with adults in any of these phases.
+College students often have a more difficult time accessing care so we provide additional information on my site for this group.

-The majority of my patients are 45 or younger.
-This is because for my purposes, I work with clients who are entering adulthood through early parenting and this happens at different ages for everyone
+The majority of our patients are 45 or younger.
+This is because for our purposes, we work with clients who are entering adulthood and the challenges that occur with the challenges of adulthood and this happens at different ages for everyone.

-No. As an adult, you are legally responsible for you own mental health and you will have to sign a release of information designating who I am allowed to share information with (this is a federal HIPAA policy).
-I do require that every patient have an emergency contact on file.
+No. As an adult, you are legally responsible for your own mental health and you will have to sign a release of information designating who you are allowed to share information with (this is a federal HIPAA policy).
+We do require that every patient have an emergency contact on file.
 Also, if you choose to use insurance and you plan to submit your Superbill to your insurance for out-of-network reimbursement and you are on your parent’s insurance, they will receive notice of this.
-Also, because I am an out-of-network provider, many young adults have their parents cover the cost of their appointments.
+Also, because if we are an out-of-network provider for your plan, you may have your parents cover the cost of their appointments.

 Only if that is your preference.
-My initial appointment is always with the patient only so that we can discuss this in detail.
+Our initial appointments are always with the patient only so that we can discuss this in detail.
 If you would like to have a parent attend at the end of the appointment or at future appointments, we will make arrangements for this.
 This applies to medication appointments.

 You are welcome to share information but please note that any information you share will shared with the patient.
-I do not schedule appointments with parents without the patient present.
+We do not schedule appointments with parents without the patient present.

 No. Your information is legally protected by HIPAA regulations.

-No. I do not evaluate or train animals.
-If you have had at least 3 appointments and I can provide a statement of your diagnosis and that you find your pet to be helpful.
+No. We do not evaluate or train animals.
+If you have had at least 3 appointments and we can provide a statement of your diagnosis and that you find your pet to be helpful.
 This letter does not provide any legal requirement that your landlord must follow.
-I will not submit any additional documentation for this purpose and you will need to sign a release of information for this letter.
+We will not submit any additional documentation for this purpose and you will need to sign a release of information for this letter.

 Our first appointment is a comprehensive assessment and we will review the diagnostic criteria for ADHD.
 In most situations, if you are experiencing ADHD symptoms and mood symptoms, treating the mood symptoms first is recommended and then we will reassess ADHD symptoms.
-I am not able to provide diagnostic testing for learning disorders.
-I do not prescribe controlled substances.
+We are not able to provide diagnostic testing for learning disorders.
+We do not prescribe controlled substances.
 If you have a previous diagnosis or suspect ADHD and are interested in stimulant medication (Adderall, Vyvanse, Concerta, etc), you will want to work with another provider.
-I do prescribe non-controlled medications for ADHD and work with you on skill development for management of ADHD symptoms.
+We do prescribe non-controlled medications for ADHD and work with you on skill development for management of ADHD symptoms.

-No. I do not prescribed controlled substances.
+No. We do not prescribed controlled substances.
 For many reasons, I recommend a different plan of care.

 No problem!
 This is common.
-You can schedule your appointment online and I will make sure you understand how to access medication services.
+You can schedule your appointment online and we will make sure you understand how to access medication services.

 The transition to parenthood of an adult child is a developmental task as well.
-My goal is to help my clients learn how and when to set safe and healthy boundaries and also learn how to advocate for themselves and communicate effectively.
-I provide a summary and care plan (often including handouts) at every visit and you may want to ask the patient to share this information with you.
-I also provide education at every visit so your family member should be able to share as they are comfortable.
-I provide the care to my clients that I would want my children and (and myself) to receive and I take this responsibility very seriously.
+Our goal is to help our clients learn how and when to set safe and healthy boundaries and also learn how to advocate for themselves and communicate effectively.
+We provide a summary and care plan (often including handouts) at every visit and you may want to ask the patient to share this information with you.
+We also provide education at every visit so your family member should be able to share as they are comfortable.
+We provide the care to our clients that we would want our children and (and myself) to receive and we take this responsibility very seriously.

 Telehealth for clients seeking 1-on-1 mental healthcare

-Yes, in order to provide effective care, I must be able to see you.
+Yes, in order to provide effective care, we must be able to see you.
 You are not required to use your camera for asynchronous classes.

 No, you will need to reschedule.
 Please be aware there is a cancellation fee for appointments not cancelled within 24 hours.